chadsansing/iot-escape-room-workshop/day-1/activities.md

 - Form small improv groups of 4-5 actors.
 Get together and brainstorm a way to perform how the Internet works.
 Think about how to use your space - you can perform anywhere there's room in the space around you and spread out and move around as much as you'd like.
 Think about the materials around you and grab any props that might help you show the Net at work.
 - Perform your skits for one another.
 Applaud your heart out for the other groups.
 Laugh and cheer at especially great moments of Performing the Net history!

-## Gigabit activity: Sticky Note Art
+## Gigabit activity: sticky note art

 **Materials:** sticky notes